-SMC and Kita have long-term refundable deposits from various tenants amounting to P13.3 million as at December 31, 2014.
+SMC and Kita have long-term refundable deposits from various tenants amounting to P18.4 million and P13.3 million as at June 30, 2015 and December 31, 2014, respectively.
 The refundable deposits are remeasured at amortized cost using the effective interest ranging from 3.05% to 6.13% at the inception of the lease terms.
-The interest expense recognized amounting to P0.2 million in 2014 is presented as part of Finance Costs in the consolidated statements of income (see Note 20.1).
-The non-current refundable deposits is shown as a separate line item under non-current liabilities in the consolidated statements of financial position.
+The interest expense recognized is presented as part of Finance Costs in the consolidated statements of income (see Note 20.1).
+The non-current refundable deposits are shown as a separate line item under non-current liabilities in the consolidated statements of financial position.